Montsita/Proyecto2FullStack/README.md

 - **Update Reservation Prices**: Users can update the prices of reservations based on changes in travel package prices or special discounts.
 - **Tour Guide Management**: Users can manage tour guides and their assignments to reservations.

-## Database Justification
+### Database Justification

-The database is designed to efficiently manage and relate the various entities involved in the tourism travel application.
-The design ensures data integrity and supports the functionalities required by the web application.
+The database has been designed to optimize the management and relationships between different key entities: destinations, travel packages, clients, accommodations, and reservations.
+The structure of the database ensures referential integrity and allows for easy extension of functionality.

+- **Destinations**: Main table containing information about tourist destinations.
+- **TravelPackages**: Table relating travel packages to destinations.
+- **Clients**: Table for storing client information.
+- **Accommodations**: Table managing available accommodations in each destination.
+- **Reservations**: Table handling reservations made by clients, relating them to packages and accommodations.
+- **TourGuides**: Table managing information about tour guides associated with reservations.

+This structure facilitates the expansion and modification of the database without compromising data integrity, ensuring efficient and flexible information management.

 ## Technologies Used